aditdamodaran/portfolio/src/pages/projects/ipos.md

 ---
 templateKey: 'project-page'
 path: /projects/ipos
-title: Intel-Point-of-Sale (2019)
+title: Intel-Point-of-Sale
 image: /img/ipos.jpg
-heading: Great coffee with a conscience
+imageLarge: false
+heading:
 ---

 During the summer of 2019, I had the privilege of working with the amazing Technology team at Digitas NA in Chicago as a Front-End Software Engineering Intern.
 During my time at Digitas, I worked on Intel’s “Intelligent Point of Sale (IPOS)” software.